joe2mcdonald/AssignmentFinal/TrussMessageBoxes/README.md

 Modify the message for the box in the HTML <div> tag.

 **3. CSS file
+It is not necessary for you to modify the CSS file.
+But if you do or want to incorporate the CSS into your style sheet.
-The first two blocks of CSS code in the style sheet file and the block that matches the class in the HTML <div> tag are necessary.
+The first two blocks of CSS code in the truss-message-boxes-style.css CSS style sheet file and the block that matches the class in the HTML <div> tag are necessary.
 If desired remove the 'message box' classes that are not used.

 **4. You should not feel constrained by the way I have built the initial code.